 - Gather as much information as possible from your enquiries.

-- Maintain a record of all the information you gather so you can provide comprehensive details, if required, to others assisting to locate the person.
+- Keep a record of all the information you gather.
+This will help you give details to others helping to find the person.

 Who can help you?

-If, after making initial enquiries, you’re still unable to locate your loved one or friend and have serious concerns for their safety or welfare, contact your local police station.
+If, after your enquiries, you still can't find the person and have serious concerns for their safety or welfare, contact your local police in Australia.

 - full name